This post may contain affiliate links. Please read our disclosure policy.

 - Brussels Sprouts: While Brussels sprouts can be bitter raw, cooking them at a high temperature ensures they have rich, caramelized flavor, and tender texture.
 Look for ones that are similar in size to ensure consistent cooking.

 - Bacon: I prefer using uncured center cut bacon, which is leaner than other cuts.
-If making this dish vegetarian, you can omit the bacon entirely, or swap it for a plant-based bacon alternative, such as Morning Star or Sweet Earth brand.
+If making this dish vegetarian, you can omit the bacon entirely, or swap it for a plant-based bacon alternative.

 - Apple: Look for a small to medium-sized red apple that’s more sweet than tart, such as Pink Lady or Fuji.
 There’s no need to the peel the apple, however you do want to make sure it’s finely chopped.